Scoring Engine page

 Updated on 27.11.23

 Find rules, machine learning tools, and automated decisioning on the Scoring Engine page.
 Read about the different parts and tabs of the Scoring Engine page below, or learn more about rules and scoring in our overview.

 The Scoring Engine houses four tabs that control how your SEON account fights fraud.

-- Open the Dashboard for an overview of your active rules by rule type and high-level statistics of which rule is triggered most often.
+- Open the Dashboard for an statistical overview of your applied rules and their performance.

 - Head to the Default Rules tab to review the Default Rules included in SEON and turn them on or off.

 - Custom Rules enable almost infinite possibilities of customization.
 Create new rules, edit existing rules, set up rule categories, and more from the dedicated tab.